St Mary and St Cyril's Coptic Orthodox Church

-The Church of St Paul is in Derby Lane, Stoneycroft, Liverpool, England.
+St Mary and St Cyril's Coptic Orthodox Church, previously known as the Church of St Paul, is a Coptic church in Stoneycroft, Liverpool, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.
 It was designed by Giles Gilbert Scott, who also designed the Anglican Liverpool Cathedral.

 In 2016 the building was closed with a view to selling it to the Coptic Orthodox Church.
-Its benefice was united with that of St Anne, Stanley.
+Its Anglican benefice was united with that of St Anne, Stanley.
+The Coptic Orthodox Youth Society of the Liverpool Guild of Students is highly involved with the church and frequently takes part in Tasbeha and youth meetings.

 History

 Church of England

 The church was built between 1913 and 1916, and was paid for by H. Douglas Horsfall.
 The church has been restored three times; in 1955, in 1972 and in 1998–2013.

 Coptic Orthodox Church

 In 2016 the building was sold to the Coptic Orthodox Diocese of the Midlands and is now St. Mary & St. Cyril's Coptic Orthodox Church.

+Fr.
+Bishoy was priest, before Fr.
+Peter Farrington was made the new priest in 2023.

 Architecture

 Exterior

-St Paul's is constructed with a concrete core, lined internally and externally with brick.
+The church is constructed with a concrete core, lined internally and externally with brick.
 It has stone bands and dressings, and a tiled roof.
 It consists of a nave and chancel without division, north and south narrow (passage) aisles, three north and south transepts, and a large central tower.
 The tower has a round-arched recess on each side containing round-headed two-light bell openings, which have louvres and Y-tracery.
 On top of the tower is a pyramidal roof.
 The southeast corner of the tower is chamfered and contains a canted stair turret surmounted by a pinnacle.
 At the west end are three lancet windows in an arched recess; it is flanked on each side by a porch.
 Each transept has a half-hipped gable, and contains windows similar to those at the west end.
 The east wall is blank, and there are four-light windows in the north and south walls of the chancel.
 The aisles have rose windows.